 One solution to this problem is the use of AI and technologies.

-This article will introduce five high-tech and interesting hotels in Japan, focusing on how technology is used in hotels and what issues it solves in the hotel industry.
+In this post, we will introduce five high-tech hotels in Japan, focusing on how technology is used in these hotels and what issues it solves.

 Living in today’s technologically advanced world, we may be able to experience the world we longed for in comic books and movies when we were little.